zubkov-andrei/pg_profile/doc/pg_profile.md

 ```

 When you build a report between samples either of which lacks relation sizes data then relation growth sections will be excluded from report.
 However, *with_growth* parameter of report generation functions will expand report bounds to nearest samples with relation sizes data collected.
-Relation sizes is needed for calculating sequentially scanned volume for tables and explicit vacuum load for indexes.
-When rare relation sizes collection is used, corresponding report sections data is based on linear interpolation.

 ### Samples